MENU

 7. Provide a localization of MEG and EEG activity to aid in presurgical epilepsy evaluations.

-This activity has been planned and implemented in accordance with the Essential Areas and Polices of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of the American Clinical Neurophysiology Society (ACNS) and the American Clinical Magnetoencephalography Society (ACMEGS).
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American Clinical Neurophysiology Society (ACNS).
 ACNS is accredited by the ACCME to provide continuing medical education for physicians.

 ASET-CEUs